The Master Limited Partnerships Parity Act

 Writing in the New York Times on June 2, 2012, Dan Reicher and Felix Mormann of Stanford University's Steyer-Taylor Center for Energy Policy and Finance described the appeal of MLPs: "Master limited partnerships carry the fund-raising advantages of a corporation: ownership interests are publicly traded and offer investors the liquidity, limited liability and dividends of classic corporations.
 Their market capitalization exceeds $350 billion.
 With average dividends of just 6 percent, these investment vehicles could substantially reduce the cost of financing renewables."

 Because MLPs are so attractive to investors, they have been proven to bring new capital into American energy projects.
 This is especially important in the case of renewable-energy generation, where it is harder for investors to see as quick a return as compared to fossil fuel-based energy generation, for which much of the processing and transportation infrastructure was built decades ago.
-Constructing the same level of critical infrastructure for renewable energy sources will take time and investment, so the MLP Parity Act levels the playing field and helps address that problem.
+Critical infrastructure for renewable energy sources will take time and investment, so the MLP Parity Act levels the playing field and helps address that problem.

 The MLP Parity Act simply expands the definition of “qualified” sources to include clean energy resources and infrastructure projects.
 Specifically included are those energy technologies that qualify under Sections 45 and 48 of the tax code, including wind, closed and open loop biomass, geothermal, solar, municipal solid waste, hydropower, marine and hydrokinetic, fuel cells, and combined heat and power.